Learning Environments Matter

 Many BC students choose an institution close to home.
 If studying while living at home is an option for you, this can provide significant savings and keep your debt load down.

 Long commutes to campus can be stressful, time consuming, and costly.
 A lesser commute time offers more time to socialize, study, or work part-time.
 Consider how you will get the campus, and research the transit system and/or parking options.

 Tuition costs vary from institution to institution.
 Certain programs will have additional costs and textbooks and supplies can add up.
 See if there are scholarships and bursuries available at the institution that could help with these money matters.

-Institutions have career services available as a student and alumni once you graduate.
-Find out which institutions career services can and will be able to help you find a job while you're in school and when you're finished.
+Institutions have career services available when you are a student and after you graduate.
+Find out which institutions' career services can help you find a job while you're in school and when you're finished.

 Learning to Research

-If your career goals require a graduate degree, then learning to do research at the undergraduate level is helpful.
-Graduate program admission is competitive, you will want to have some entry level research experience.
+Learning to do research at the undergraduate level is important, especially if your career goals require a graduate degree.
+Graduate program admission is competitive so you will want to have some entry level research experience.
 Consider the research opportunities available at undergraduate institutions and see if they meet your long range career goals.

 BC post-secondary system is flexible

 You have plenty of options in BC.
 Whether you attend a small or large institution, a research-intensive or teaching-intensive institution, all post-secondary institutions offer a high quality of education.